SherG/s2/blog/partnerships.md

 Often the referring business will be one that offers a service tangential to and complementary to your own.
 But a partner can also be an influential player who is strategically in the flow of a lot of deals with clients that you can service.
 And don’t overlook well-connected retirees.

-Partnerships are an efficient way to obtain new, paying clients with minimal effort and no advertising spend.
+Partnerships are an efficient way to obtain new, paying clients with minimal effort and <strong>no advertising spend</strong>.
 Using this tactic, you can jumpstart a new business or rapidly onboard new clients when you pivot to a new business model.

 ![partnerships](../static/business-handshake.svg)